Wanda Jackson: 1972–1983: Gospel and christian music transition

 In the early 1970s, Jackson and her husband became born-again Christians.
 The shift in her personal life prompted Jackson to concentrate more on Gospel music.
 "Wendell and I both felt like God was calling us to stop working in nightclubs and bars in order to dedicate ourselves to the ministry," her autobiography recounted.
 Jackson's husband started removing her concerts from the country music night club circuit (which accounted for eighty percent of her income).
 She also began giving her testimony on stage, and played various tent show revivals.
 In 1972, Capitol released her first Gospel studio project called Praise the Lord.
 The LP featured vocal harmonies from The Oak Ridge Boys and included Jackson's first self-penned track.
 The record was well received by Billboard magazine, who called it "a beautiful spiritual album".

 To fulfill her obligations with Capitol, Jackson continued releasing country LP's.
 In 1972, the company released I Wouldn't Want You Any Other Way, a ten-track collection of traditional country songs.
-It included the top 40 country hits "Back Then" and "I Already Know (What I'm Getting for My Birthday)".
+It included the top 40 country selections, "Back Then" and "I Already Know (What I'm Getting for My Birthday)".
 In her next studio sessions, Jackson asked Ken Nelson to record another gospel record, which he did not support.
 At the same time, Word Records offered a contract that would allow her the freedom to record more spiritual material.
 Knowing she was unhappy, Nelson allowed Jackson to accept Word's offer and she was released from her Capitol contract.
 Capitol released her last studio album in 1973 titled Country Keepsakes.
-The disc peaked at number 43 on the Billboard Country LP's chart.
+The disc peaked at number 43 on the US country chart.